 A yearly base fee is charged.
-Please refer to the fee sheet in this booklet.
-Additional fees may apply depending on the project.
+Please refer to fee sheet in this booklet.
+Additional fees may apply depending on projects.
 All material costs for Major Projects will be borne by the student.
 Students will be asked to participate in several excursions relevant to the course of study.